jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "gorilla"
 ```

 If we want multiple values, we can enter multiple numbers.
 If you have multiple values, you need to make a vector using `c()` and put the numbers inside the parentheses separated by a comma.
-We'll learn more about vectors and using `c()` in Section \@ref(vectors) shortly.
 If we wanted values 1-3, we could use `c(1, 2, 3)`, with each number separated by a comma.

 ```r